-This solutions recognizes the magnitude and impact of the privatization of public investments into transit.
-This includes landlords capitalizing on multi-billion dollar public investments by raising their rents and increasing the resale price of their properties - while generating no - little new affordable housing supply.
-Public policies have not been etablished to match the magnitude of property owners lowering affordable housing supply.
+This solution recognizes the magnitude and impact of the privatization of public investments into transit.
+This includes landlords capitalizing on multi-billion dollar public investments by raising their rents and increasing the resale price of their properties - while generating little to no new affordable housing supply.
+Public policies have not been established to match the magnitude of property owners lowering affordable housing supply.
 In recognition of the severity of transit oriented displacement, the solution will operate 17 Inclusive Neighbourhood Planning Hubs across the Ontario municipalities with recent investments in local public transit (Toronto, Peel, York, Hamilton, Kitchener-Waterloo, Ottawa).

 In partnership with the City of Toronto Confronting Anti-Black Racism Unit, this project includes a carve out to dedicate attention to understanding and addressing barriers limiting the economic inclusion and success of Black people to plan, build, and access affordable housing.

 We look forward to increasing and developing the community of support for solutions to confront systemic racism in redevelopment plans.
 To keep up to date on our progress, subscribe to our mailing list below.